luckyaxl/sonargit/README.md

 ![SonarGit Scraper](src/images/banner.png)

-A small tool to fetch pull requests and SonarQube screenshots, making it easier for Catalyst Engineers to generate KPI data.
+Introducing Sonargit, an innovative bot scraper engineered to streamline data extraction from GitHub pull requests and capture dynamic SonarQube screenshots.
+Built for Catalyst engineers, leveraging cutting-edge scraping technology and system integration.
+Unleash productivity with a robust system that effortlessly extracts, analyzes, and visualizes key data points, revolutionizing the way Catalyst engineers navigate project metrics.
+Hack into efficiency with Sonargit

+> "_where data meets precision for unparalleled productivity._"

 ## Requirements